-Introducing the first ever weight distribution hitch that can truly distribute your load with ease.
+Introducing the first-ever weight distribution trailer hitch that can truly distribute your load with ease.
 With our continued efforts in revolutionizing the towing industry and offering our customers a Towing Peace of Mind™, we now offer a truly complete weight distribution system called “TRUE TOW™”.
 Our Weigh Safe True Tow™ Weight Distribution Hitch includes “True Tow™ Technology”.
 Check out our DTW Calculator

 A built-in scale to measure both tongue weight to ensure 10-15% of GTW and distributed tongue weight to truly give you a distributed towing system.

 LIVE ADJUSTMENT SYSTEM

 A live adjustment system built into the head assembly with an internal pivot point that eliminates the need to remove the head assembly for re-adjustment resulting in a much easier and quicker installation, anytime adjustment, not to mention it saves a significant amount of time.

 Easy height adjustment using our dual pin key lock assembly providing safety from theft and ease with 1” hole increments to provide more accurate height adjustment compared to competitors with 1.75” hole increments.